 A pool shock is designed to kill bacteria and pool algae by raising chlorine levels up temporarily.
 The most common shock contains calcium hypochlorite but you may find that shock containing lithium hypochlorite, di-chlor (cyanuric acid) and potassium peroxymonosulfate are better for your pool.
 They all get the job done but as a pool owner you should know the differences and how they will affect the chemistry of your pool in the long run.
-We've put together detailed instructions about how to shock a swimming pool and the different types available.
+Learn more about how to shock a swimming pool.

 A flocculant is a coagulant that clumps pool algae and other materials into larger groups making it possible to vacuum them from your pool.
 The clumped algae will collect at the bottom of the pool and needs to be vacuumed out manually to get it out of the pool.
 This method is a lot of work but it's a fast way to get algae out and your pool looking better.
 A floc should always be followed up by ensuring chlorine and pH levels are safe.

 After the appropriate shock or combination of shock, floc and algaecide you want to test your water again after it's had a chance to circulate for 24 hours.
-If the shock was successful you may notice white or grey colored dead algae suspended (cloudy water) or on the bottom of the pool.
+If the shock was successful you may notice white or grey dead algae suspended which can cause cloudy water.
 Either way you want to test for chlorine and pH levels to see what is going on in your pool.